Nasty Fight With A Problem Tenant. Sick Of Not Having "Proof?" Be Prepared.

 The app is simple to follow.
 Here is the explainer video to show how.

 I will also give you a guarantee that after using the product for 3 months and you don’t find any value in it, I will give you 100% refund of what you have paid no questions asked.
 Just drop an email, saying simply, “I want a refund.”
 I will not ask you to fill out a survey on the reason.
-If you want to tell me the reason of course I would love constructive feedback, but I want to do this to make it easier for you.
+If you want to tell me the reason of course I would love constructive feedback.
+I want to make it easy for you.

 Be prepared.
 Use Small Apartment Inspector Mobile App to create leverage.
 Leverage your time and resources for inspections and maintenance.
 Protect yourself from lawsuits.
 Be more organized.
 Reduce the chances of you getting sucker punched by expenses that come out of nowhere.